 Farmland Preservation Credit: This is a credit for Wisconsin residents who own farmland in Wisconsin.
 However, if you claim the homestead credit or the veterans and surviving spouse credit, you cannot claim the farmland preservation credit.

-Veterans and Surviving Spouse Credit: You can claim this credit if you are an eligible unremarried surviving spouse or an eligible veteran.
+Veterans and Surviving Spouse Credit: You can claim this credit if you are an eligible surviving spouse that has not remarried or an eligible veteran.
 The credit is equal to the property taxes paid during the year.
 You cannot take this credit if you are already claiming the Farmland Preservation Credit, the School Property Tax Credit or the Homestead Credit.
 For additional information, see the WI Instructions.

 For additional information regarding these credits, click here.